Kelp industrial production: Potential impacts

-The KELPPRO project will run from 2017 to 2020 and is led by Norwegian Institute for Water Research (NIVA) with partners at SINTEF, Norwegian University of Science and Technology, Akvaplan-NIVA, Institute of Marine Research, University of Southern Denmark (SDU), and leading actors within the Norwegian kelp farming industry.
+The project runs from 2017 to 2020 and is led by Norwegian Institute for Water Research (NIVA) with partners at SINTEF, Norwegian University of Science and Technology, Akvaplan-niva, Institute of Marine Research, University of Southern Denmark (SDU), and leading actors within the Norwegian kelp farming industry.

 Project leader: Dr. Kasper Hancke, NIVA Oslo: (email@example.com)

 Evankow, A., Christie, H., Hancke, K. et al. Conserv Genet (2019).
 Genetic heterogeneity of two bioeconomically important kelp species along the Norwegian coast.https://doi.org/10.1007/s10592-019-01162-8 [PDF]